 Once you have the code you want to install it on every page in your campaign.
 Thankfully we’ve made that easy with campaign default settings.

-Your landing pages will be republished automatically with the code change you just made.
-All future landing pages you created will automatically have this code added to them once they are published.
+Your pages will be republished automatically with the code change you just made.
+All future pages you created will automatically have this code added to them once they are published.

 Common Questions & Issues

-What if not all the landing pages in my campaign are using the same domain?
+What if not all the pages in my campaign are using the same domain?

 You’ll also need to go through Step 2 if you are tracking pages across multiple or separate domains.
 Here are some examples:

-- If you’re using “domain A” for a signup landing page (for example published to signup.example.com) & “domain B” for the thank you page (for example published to thanks.example.com or thank-you.kickoffpages.com)
+- If you’re using “domain A” for a signup page (for example published to signup.example.com) & “domain B” for the status page (for example published to thanks.example.com or thank-you.kickoffpages.com)

 - If you are using KickoffLabs Download HTML to embed the page onto a third-party site (known as an iframe).

-- If you have a KickoffLabs Lead Form or AnyForm installed onto a third-party site (for example published to example.com) and redirecting to a dedicated thank you page on a separate domain (for example published to thank-you.kickoffpages.com).
+- If you have a KickoffLabs contest box or AnyForm installed onto a third-party site (for example published to example.com) and redirecting to a dedicated status page on a separate domain (for example published to thank-you.kickoffpages.com).

 The BEST practice is to add your custom domain (or subdomain) to KickoffLabs, and publish ALL your pages under a campaign to the same domain using paths.
 In this case, you don’t need to worry about this.